Remod-org/NextGenPVE/README.md

     - `/pverule editruleset {RULESETNAME} zone delete` - Delete zone from a ruleset.
     - `/pverule editruleset {RULESETNAME} zone {zoneID}` - Set zone for ruleset.

+    - `/pvedrop {gui} - Resets database to plugin defaults, removing any custom rules and entities.
+Requires AllowDropDatabase config to be true.

 The above commands can also be run from console or RCON (without /).

 ### Permissions